The E-ACT Burnham Park Academy

 The E-ACT Burnham Park Academy was a co-educational academy in Burnham, Buckinghamshire, England until it closed in 2019 due to falling pupil numbers.
-It.
 A small part of the campus is located in neighbouring Slough, Berkshire.
 The academy was sponsored by E-ACT, and had approximately 235 pupils.

 The school operated as a comprehensive school in a selective local authority.
 Approximately 40% of students came from Buckinghamshire, with the remainder coming from West Slough.